 - Combine chocolate mint and spearmint for a refreshing brew

 Combine a selection of fragrant dried herbs, such as bay, lemon balm, lemon verbena, sage, rosemary, thyme, lavender, mint and scented geraniums.
 Add some flowers for color, such as borage, calendula, bachelor's buttons and rose petals.
 You can also add cinnamon sticks or dried citrus peels.
 Include a bottle of Essential Oil for refreshing the potpourri when the scent fades.

 Press Flowers, Herbs and Ferns

 Place fresh plant material between two sheets of paper, and then place something heavy over the paper — a few big gardening books, perhaps.
+Or use our heirloom-quality flower press.
 Choose relatively flat plant material, such as leaves and ferns, as well as flowers that aren't too bulky — pansies, for example.
 Once they're pressed flat, you can use them right away or store them flat between sheets of paper.

 Create a collage by tacking the leaves and flowers to a sheet of paper with small dabs of glue.
 You can frame the collage as is or photocopy it to make multiple notecards or framed prints.
 I've found that photocopied pressed flowers look very real and they won't dry out and fade like the real plant material does.